9dots/9dots.io-pages/OjMyT7x.md

 - Gather the materials

-## Introduce

-### Goals:
+### Project Time:

+- 45 minutes

+## Engage
-Students will continue to add the buttons to their controllers.
-Using a Makey Makey, they will make sure to have at least four functional buttons by the end of the project day.
+Students continue to add the buttons to their controllers.
+Using a Makey Makey, each group should have at least four functional buttons by the end of the project day.

-## Guided Practice
+## Explain

-### REVIEW:
-_What is a circuit?_
+1. Review with students, _"What is a circuit?"_
-An electric circuit is a path for electrons to flow through.
+	- An electric circuit is a path for electrons to flow through.
 A power source, such as a battery, makes the electrons move.
 When these electrons make it to an electrical device like a light bulb, computer, or a microwave, they give it power to make it work.

-_How do we use circuits to create buttons using the Makey Makey?_
+2. _How can you use circuits to create buttons using the Makey Makey?_
-When the button gets pushed, it completes the circuits, and MaKey MaKey sends the computer a keyboard message such as left, right, space, and click.
+	- When the button gets pushed, it completes the circuits, and MaKey MaKey sends the computer a keyboard message such as left, right, space, and click.

-## Explore
+## Elaborate

-### BUILD TIME:
-Students will split into their groups and spend the rest of the project devising ways to connect their controller buttons to the MakeyMakey.
+1. Students split into their groups and spend the rest of the project devising ways to connect their controller buttons to the MakeyMakey.

-### TEST:
-To test their buttons, students will connect their wires and plug the Makey Makey into the computer.
-Students can load the Makey Makey piano scratch project to test all of their buttons.
-Another way to check is to see if the green light on the Makey Makey turns on when the button is pressed (the Makey Makey needs to be plugged into the computer to check this way as well).
+2. To test their buttons, students connect their wires and plug the Makey Makey into the computer.
+	- Students can load the Makey Makey piano scratch project to test all of their buttons.
+    - Another way to check is to see if the green light on the Makey Makey turns on when the button is pressed (the Makey Makey needs to be plugged into the computer to check this way as well).

-### FINISHED EARLY:
-For students that finish early, the goal for the rest of the project will be to decorate their controllers and make them look as cool as possible.
+3. For students that finish early, the goal for the rest of the project will be to decorate their controllers and make them look as cool as possible.